apache/jena-site/content/documentation/fuseki2/fuseki-main.md

 See section "[Logging](#logging)" for details.

-If the application wishes to use a dataset with a [text-index](http://jena.apache.org/documentation/query/text-query.html) then the application wil also need to include jena-text in its dependencies.
+If the application wishes to use a dataset with a [text-index](http://jena.apache.org/documentation/query/text-query.html) then the application will also need to include jena-text in its dependencies.

 ## Logging {#logging}